 Margaret River for Wine Lovers: A Deep Dive Into Australia's Best Region

-I'll say something that might start an argument at any Australian dinner party: Margaret River makes better Cabernet Sauvignon than the Barossa.
-There.
-I said it.
-And after tasting my way through 30+ cellar doors over three visits, I'm not backing down.
+Here's a claim guaranteed to start an argument at any Australian dinner table: Margaret River makes better Cabernet Sauvignon than the Barossa.
+Bold, yes — but taste your way through 30+ cellar doors and the case builds itself, bottle by bottle.

-This tiny region in Western Australia's southwest corner produces only 3% of Australia's total wine output but accounts for 20% of the country's premium wine.
+This tiny region in Western Australia's southwest corner produces only 3% of Australia's total wine output, yet accounts for 20% of the country's premium wine.
 That ratio tells you everything about the philosophy here: quality over quantity, every single bottle.

 Why Margaret River Wine Is Different

 The terroir is genuinely unusual.
-A narrow strip of land between the Indian Ocean and the Leeuwin-Naturaliste Ridge, Margaret River has a Mediterranean climate that's moderated by ocean breezes from both sides.
-The result is remarkably consistent vintages — Bordeaux wishes it had this reliability.
+A narrow strip of land between the Indian Ocean and the Leeuwin-Naturaliste Ridge, Margaret River enjoys a Mediterranean climate moderated by ocean breezes from both sides.
+The result is remarkably consistent vintages — the kind of reliability Bordeaux can only envy.

-Vasse Felix planted the region's first vines in 1967.
-It took decades for the rest of Australia to notice.
-Now there are over 200 wineries, and the best of them produce wines that compete with anything from Bordeaux or Burgundy at a fraction of the price.
+Vasse Felix planted the region's first vines in 1967, and it took decades for the rest of Australia to catch on.
+Now there are over 200 wineries, and the best of them produce wines that compete with anything from Bordeaux or Burgundy — at a fraction of the price.

 The Cellar Doors You Can't Miss